 The importance of play in child development and what children learn through play.The the importance of play in child development and what children learn through play.

-The importance of play in early childhood promotes children to explore and develop cognitive & physical skills that will become useful later in life.
+The importance of play in childhood promotes children to explore and develop cognitive & physical skills that will become useful later in life.